wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

  ### Extra Script
  ### List and Count All Genes Assembled for Each Sample

- Run this job file in the base directory of the Mitofinder run.
+ Run this job file in the base directory of the Mitofinder run after running Mitofinder.

  ```
 # /bin/sh